 The Funds intend to distribute substantially all of their net investment income at least annually and net capital gains annually in December.
 Both types of distributions will be reinvested in shares of the applicable Fund unless you elect to receive cash.
-Dividends from net investment income (including any excess of net short-term capital gain over net long-term capital loss) are generally taxable to investors as ordinary income, while distributions of net capital gain, regardless of your holding period for the shares.
+Dividends from net investment income (including any excess of net short-term capital gain over net long-term capital loss) are generally taxable to investors as ordinary income, while distributions of net capital gain (the excess of net long-term capital gain over net short-term capital loss) are generally taxable as long-term capital gain, regardless of your holding period for the shares.
 Any dividends or capital gain distributions you receive from a Fund will normally be taxable to you when paid, regardless of whether you reinvest dividends or capital gain distributions or receive them in cash.
 Certain dividends or distributions declared in October, November or December will be taxed to shareholders as if received in December if they are paid during the following January.
 Each year the Funds will inform you of the amount and type of your distributions.
 IRAs and other qualified retirement plans are generally exempt from federal income taxation, but retirement proceeds that are paid out to the participant may be taxable.
 Individuals, trusts and estates with income above certain thresholds are subject to a 3.8% Medicare contribution tax on net investment income including interest, dividends and capital gains.